Powerbomb

 A powerbomb is a professional wrestling throw in which an opponent is lifted (usually so that they are sitting on the wrestler's shoulders) and then slammed back-first down to the mat.
 The standard powerbomb sees an opponent first placed in a standing headscissors position (bent forward with their head placed between the attacking wrestler's thighs).
 The opponent is then lifted on the wrestler's shoulders and slammed down back-first to the mat.
 A prawn hold is commonly used for a pinning powerbomb.

 Powerbombs are sometimes used in mixed martial arts competitions, when a fighter attempts to slam another fighter who has him trapped in a triangle choke.
 In professional wrestling, it is also sometimes used by a bigger wrestler as a counter to an attempted hurricanrana by a smaller wrestler.
 While it was associated with super-heavyweight wrestlers, the move was invented by Lou Thesz.

 Variations

 Argentine powerbomb

 The wrestler first places their opponent face-up across their shoulders, as in an Argentine backbreaker rack, hooks the head with one hand and a leg with the other, and the wrestler will then spin the opponent's head away from them, dropping the opponent down to the mat.
 Often the wrestler drops to a seated position while spinning the opponent.
-Innovated by Lioness Asuka, who called it the Towerhacker Bomb and popularized by A.J.
-Styles as the Rack Bomb.
+Innovated by Lioness Asuka, who called it the Towerhacker Bomb and popularized by AJ Styles as the Rack Bomb.

-Chokebomb

-Also known as a sitout two-handed chokeslam and a choke driver.
-The most common move referred to as a chokebomb sees an attacking wrestler grasps an opponent's neck with both hands and then lift them up into the air.
-From here the attacking wrestler would throw the opponent back down to the mat while falling to a seated position.
-This would see the opponent land in a position where their legs are wrapped around the wrestler with their back and shoulders on the mat.
-This allows the attacking wrestler to lean forward and place both their arms on the opponent for a pinfall attempt.
-A falling version exists, and usually ends with the attacking wrestler pinning the opponent immediately while still holding the throat after the move has already been executed.
-It was used by Albert, The Great Khali, The Wifebeater/Matt Martini and Tara.